Threadless completions

 }

-The AI produces a final response incorporating the tool output.
+The model then returns a final answer using the tool output.

 {